botcrypto-io/awesome-crypto-trading-bots/README.md

 * [zenbot](https://github.com/DeviaVir/zenbot) - Zenbot is a command-line cryptocurrency trading bot using Node.js and MongoDB.
 * [crypto-trading-strategy-backtester](https://github.com/Erfaniaa/crypto-trading-strategy-backtester) - Easy-to-use cryptocurrency trading strategy simulator and backtester
 * [binance-futures-trading-bot](https://github.com/Erfaniaa/binance-futures-trading-bot) - Easy-to-use multi-strategic automatic trading for Binance Futures with Telegram integration
+* [Solie](https://github.com/cunarist/solie) - The utlimate trading bot designed for targeting the futures markets of Binance.
+It enables you to create and customize your own trading strategies, simulating them using real historical data from Binance with the power of Python.

 ## Technical analysis libraries